RanaMahadAhmer/DEP/README.md

 # Digital Empowerment Pakistan's Android App Internship

-This is a repositry for all the tasks assigned to me under the internship of [Digital Empowerment Pakistan](https://digitalempowermentpakistan.com/) aka DEP.
+This is a repository for all the tasks assigned to me under the internship of [Digital Empowerment Pakistan](https://digitalempowermentpakistan.com/) aka DEP.

-It was a requirement of the internship that I make a GitHub repositry by the name 'DEP' and push all my completed tasks to it.
+It was a requirement of the internship that I make a GitHub repository by the name 'DEP' and push all my completed tasks to it.

-So, I have made this repositry and all the individual tasks are organized as the orphan branches of this 'DEP' repositry.
+So, I have made this repository and all the individual tasks are organized as the orphan branches of this 'DEP' repository.

 ## Tasks